Polymer/old-docs-site/app/1.0/docs/devguide/data-binding.md

 syntax.
 For more information, see [Binding to native element attributes](#native-binding).
 { .alert .alert-info }

+If the property being bound is an object or an array, both elements get a reference to the **same object**.
+This means that either element can change the object and a true one-way binding is impossible.
+For more information, see [Data flow for objects and arrays](data-system#data-flow-objects-arrays).

 ### Bind to text content

-To bind to a target element's `textContent`, you can simply include the annotation inside the target element.
+To bind to a target element's `textContent`, you can simply include the annotation or compound binding inside the target element.

 ```
 <dom-module id="user-view">